thtieig/chef_exercise/README.md

-DISCLAIMER: This is created **_just_** for learning purposes and is not intended for production environments.
+DISCLAIMER: This has been created **_just_** for learning purposes and is not intended for production environments.
 Use it at your own risk :-)